gicentre/elm-vegalite/docs/changeNotes.md

 Do we need to add projection fit function?

-Add axis, concat, legend, facet, and range config parameterisation expressions
+Add axis and legend config parameterisation expressions.

 Add images on maps test (VL5.1).

-Check remaining expression options that may have appeared since VL5 API documentation updates.

 ### V4.0 Breaking Changes